joist-orm/joist-orm/docs/gql-filtering-patten.markdown

 }
 ```

-Where as finding `Book` entities via graph navigation would be first finding authors and then finding the author's books:
+Where as books via graph navigation would be first finding authors and then finding the author's books:

 ```graphql
 query {